navinskyy/encrypting-thunderbird/README.md

 Select Import Public Key(s) From File.

-Select:

-yourname-public.asc
+Select yourname-public.asc.

 Confirm the import.

-Verify that the yourname public key appears.
+Verify that the yourname public key appears in the Key Manager.

-✅ Checkpoint

-You should be able to locate a key associated with:

-yourname@bdo.ph.com
+Confirm that the key is associated with yourname@bdo.ph.com.

-✉️ SEND AN ENCRYPTED EMAIL
+✉️ PART 5 — SEND AN ENCRYPTED EMAIL

-07 · Compose an Encrypted Email
+Step 7 — Compose an Encrypted Email

 On the cs Thunderbird VM:

-Field
+Click Write / Compose.

-Enter
+Enter the recipient:

-To:

 yourname@bdo.ph.com

-Subject:
+Enter the subject:

 OpenPGP Encryption Test

-Message:
+Enter the message:

 This is an OpenPGP encryption test.

-Steps

-Click Write / Compose.

-Enter the recipient.

-Enter the subject.

-Enter the test message.

 Enable Encrypt.